-Your guide to the best Maui beaches starts here.
+Your guide to the best beaches in Maui starts here.
 Find that perfect cove with calm water for the kids.
 Learn the best places to snorkel, swim and paddle board.
 Discover that perfect sunset beach.

-The best Maui beaches are those with the smallest waves, least winds and abundant sunshine, and are located on the southwestern side of the island between the cities of Lahaina and Kapalua.
+For us, the best beaches in Maui are those with the smallest waves, least amount of wind and abundant sunshine, and are located on the southwestern side of the island between the cities of Lahaina and Kapalua.

-The windiest area with the largest waves is located on the north side of the island between Kahalui and Hana.
+The windiest areas with the largest waves are located on the north side of the island between Kahalui and Hana.
 This area is generally more susceptible to more wind, rain and clouds.
-If you are a big wave surfer, this is the side of the island for you.
+If you are a big wave surfer or kite surfer, this is the side of the island for you.
 If you like smaller, long board waves then the best beaches in Maui for this type of surfing is near Lahaina.

-Located only a few miles north of Kaanapali and south of Kapalua is Napili bay, probably one of the best beaches in Maui for family fun.
+Located only a few miles north of Kaanapali and south of Kapalua is Napili bay, probably one of the best beaches in Maui for the entire family.
 Napili bay also has public restrooms and showers located on the southern end of the cove.

-The entrance to the bay has rocky points on both sides and a coral reef that runs down the middle.
+The entrance to the bay has rocky points on both sides and a coral reef that runs diagonally down the middle.
 This protects the bay from waves and currents but also provides calm water for snorkeling, paddle boarding and shallow water swimming.
 Maui trade winds often blow offshore so Napili bay usually remains calm all day long.
+When there are the occasional big waves, they break over the offshore reef and also right on shore so extra care should be taken during these conditions as they can easily sneak up on you.

 The best snorkeling is towards both points and in the middle along the